Xylegen/Beethoven-Bot/README.md

 !skip - Request the bot to skip the current song and move to the next one in the list

-!search song_name- Request Top 5 search results from Youtube along with their urls (to be used in the play command)
+!search [song_name]- Request Top 5 search results from Youtube along with their urls (to be used in the play command)

 !queue - Displays the current queue

+!rqueue [index] - Removes the song at given index from the queue